-uch more than an aesthetic flourish, the glass gradient represents both an achievement in building material advancement and a step forward in energy-efficiency, two areas of architecture that Vista Tower’s design principal, Juliane Wolf (ARCH ’01), has been pursuing her entire career.
+uch more than an aesthetic flourish, the glass gradient represents both an achievement in building material advancement and a step forward in energy-efficiency, two areas of architecture that St. Regis Chicago’s design principal, Juliane Wolf (ARCH ’01), has been pursuing her entire career.

 Sometimes sustainable design is very focused on energy performance metrics, But we think of creating spaces that are beautiful and will be used for many years to come as another aspect of sustainability.
 Beauty is important because that is ultimately what draws people in and creates beloved environments.”